-Counter type: Vaki Operating: Jan- Dec 2020 Performance: V. Good Verified: Yes
+Counter type: Vaki

+Operating: Jan- Dec 2021 Performance: V. Good

 The Erriff River is The National Salmonid Index Catchment River for IFI.
-The River has been one of the principal salmon and sea trout fisheries in the West of Ireland.
+The River has been one of the principle salmon and sea trout fisheries in the West of Ireland.
 IFI operates a Vaki counter on the river.
 The location of the counter is at the top of the fish pass which allows migrating fish to pass the famous Aasleagh falls.

 The counter operated consistently throughout the year.
-The counter is operated in conjunction with several other recording devices which allows us to establish the accuracy of this type of counter and also to check the down time of the counter.
+The counter is operated in conjunction with several other recording devices which allows us to establish the accuracy of this type of counter.
 The counter is very accurate.
-The run of salmon in 2020 was unfortunately below average run for the river.
-This reflects the low number of brood stock in the river in 2016.
+The run of salmon was an average run for the river.
 The data is a net figure for wild fish into the system as tagged ranched salmon are removed from the system at the trap and are not allowed to access the river to spawn.